 It's really interesting for us.
 This is just us doing our job.
 We've been training for six years, so it's coming up here and doing our job.

-and we want to give credit to the women who came before us.
+At the same time, we recognize that it is a historic achievement and we want to give credit to the women who came before us.
 We have followed in their footsteps to get where we are today.

 Hai-Ting Chinn, How Many Tampons